How to make a complaint about a provider

 - explain why you believe the decision was wrong e.g. what has happened, what are you unhappy about?

-If you are not satisfied with the NDIS Commission’s response, you can raise your concerns with the Office of the Commonwealth Ombudsman.
+If you are not satisfied with our response, you can raise your concerns with the Office of the Commonwealth Ombudsman.
+They can look at how we handled your complaint, but they cannot change our decision.